 Blue Blazers With Denim / Chinos

 When you want to toe the line between formal and in-, pair your blue blazer with denim.
 A navy blazer + jeans is a classic preppy look that suits most anything on top, from a tee, to a button-down, to a Henley in any colour or pattern.
-For something slightly dressier, do chinos instead.
+For something slightly dressier, wear chinos instead.

 Blue Blazers With Shorts